vijay-eis/rfcs/text/0000-localizing-api-messages.md

   * JavaScript, nodejs - json
   * Any other language - Please contact Technical Council for further guidance
 * Translation files MUST be placed under translations/\<Backend Module Name\>, relative to the root of the repo
-* Translation file name should be ll_CC.ext.
-Here ‘ll’ is an ISO 639 two-letter language code, and ‘CC’ is an ISO 3166 two-letter country code.
+* Translation file name SHOULD be [language code]_[country code].[extension]
+  where `language code` is an ISO 639 two-letter language code, `country code` is an ISO 3166 two-letter country code and `extension` is the appropriate extension for the file format.
+For example, in `ll_CC.json`, ‘ll’ is the language code, ‘CC’ country code and `json` is the extension
 #### Translations
 * Translation message keys MUST be a string (alphanumeric characters ONLY)
 * Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard
 #### Language/Runtime
-* Developer should follow language/framework specific recommended best practices for loading translation at runtime
+* Module SHOULD use language/framework specific recommended best practices for loading translation at runtime